-Section A: Imaginative writing
+Section A: Imaginative Writing (narrative/descriptive)

 Questions require a narrative or descriptive piece of continuous writing of 600-900 words (or two shorter linked pieces of 300-450 words).
-Candidates are required to show that they can write imaginatively, using language to create deliberate effects e.g. in conveying a mood or describing a character.
+Candidates are required to show that they can write imaginatively, using language to create deliberate effects, e.g. in conveying a mood or describing a character.